What is black box testing?

 Its drawback is, of course, the subjectivity and total dependency on the knowledge of the tester.

-White Box Testing encompases testing types which are used to evaluate specific block of code, software package and/or to evaluate usability and functionality of an application.
+White Box testing encompasses testing types which are used to evaluate a specific block of code, software package, and/or to evaluate usability and functionality of an application.

-However, in doing so it takes into consideration how the functionality is written, and often tests the particular parts of an implementation.
+However, in doing so, it takes into consideration how the functionality is written and often tests the particular parts of the implementation.
 In other words, the implementation of some functionality of a system is known and targeted in these types of testing techniques.

 Some of the particularly widely used testing types that fall under the umbrella of White Box Testing include the following.

 Unit testing is considered to be the lowest level testing method, where individual units or components are tested.
-Typically automated, unit tests are written and run to verify that small sections of an application meets its requirements, and its output matches the expectations.
+Typically automated, unit tests are written and run to verify that small sections of an application meet its requirements and its output matches the expectations.

 Security Testing can sometimes be viewed as a separate branch of testing, as it can be done in many ways and by following a variety of structural approaches.

-In general though, its aim is to find potential threats and check the validity of the system in regards to data stored and passed between components.
-For example, security testing can find how well a system is protected from unauthorised access and code damage.
+In general, though, it aims to find potential threats and check the validity of the system in regards to data stored and passed between components.
+For example, security testing can find how well a system is protected from unauthorized access and code damage.

-If done improperly, security testing can undermine a company's reputation and safety of the stored data.
-Hence, methodologies employed within this type need to be quite sophisticated and thorough.
-While some black box methods can be used to test parts of a system, knowledge about the internal structure and code is required to perform the tests in-depth.
+If done improperly, security testing can undermine a company's reputation and the safety of the stored data.
+Hence, the methodologies employed within this type need to be quite sophisticated and thorough.
+While some black-box methods can be used to test parts of a system, knowledge about the internal structure and code is required to perform the tests in-depth.

-One of the main techniques utilised within white box testing is called code coverage.
-Code coverage aims at finding the areas of a system that has been tested yet, and measures the degree to which the program has been tested already.
-The process also involves creating test cases that increase coverage, and continuously measuring the coverage throughout the process.
-The information gathered includes major characteristics of the running program and its code coverage, which is generated in a form of a report at the end of the process.
+One of the main techniques utilized within white box testing is called code coverage.
+Code coverage aims at finding the areas of a system that has been tested yet and measures the degree to which the program has been tested already.
+The process also involves creating test cases that increase coverage and continuously measuring the coverage throughout the process.
+The information gathered includes major characteristics of the running program and its code coverage generated in the form of a report at the end of the process.

-The process is used to calculate the total number of executed statements out of total present statements in the source code, and is based purely on the structure of the code.
+The process is used to calculate the total number of executed statements out of the total present statements in the source code and is based purely on the structure of the code.